 We’re eager to have you encourage your students to work with Writing Center instructors, but we ask you not to require your entire class to come to the Writing Center, to give extra credit for coming, or to have us sign attendance verifications.

 Our instruction relies on extended dialogue, which requires student-writers to take an active role in conferences.
 We’ve found that when students are required to come to the Writing Center (or are coming only to earn some extra credit), they are often less likely to participate in this dialogue and to consider revisions to their drafts, which undermines our ability to teach effectively.
-As a result, we waste students’ time and, because our instructional time is limited, we end up denying appointments to other students who indeed want to come to the Writing Center.
-We serve the entire student body of the UW-Madison and we’re often booked to capacity; we must allocate our resources as fairly as possible across the many different classes taught at this university.
+As a result, we waste students’ time and, because our instructional time is limited, we end up denying appointments to other students who want to come to the Writing Center.
+We serve the entire student body of the UW-Madison and we’re often booked to capacity, so we must allocate our resources as fairly as possible across the many different courses taught at this university.